qmk/qmk_firmware/keyboards/nebula12/readme.md

 Nebula65
 =========

-This is a standard fixed layout 65% PCB.
+This is a standard fixed layout 12 key PCB.
 It supports VIA, full per-key RGB and underglow RGB.

 Keyboard Maintainer: [Yiancar](http://yiancar-designs.com/) and on [GitHub](https://github.com/yiancar)\
-Hardware Supported: A 65% keyboard with STM32F303CC\
+Hardware Supported: A 65% keyboard with STM32F072CB\
 Hardware Availability: https://spaceholdings.net/

 ## Instructions